PilkeySEK/LegitiCoinDB/README.md

 # LegitiCoinDB
 This is the source code for the LegitiCoinDB (Minecraft Client Mod, API, Minecraft Paper Server Plugin)

+## Where can I get the mod?
+Go to the releases and select the latest release, download the `LCoinDB.jar` from there (Get the latest release here)(https://github.com/PilkeySEK/LegitiCoinDB/releases/latest)

+## Directories
 `LCoinDB` -> Minecraft Client Mod for Fabric

 `LcoinDB-Server` -> Minecraft Paper Server Plugin for Authenticating